 Substance abuse refers to harmful or hazardous use of psychoactive substances, including alcohol and illicit drugs.
 Additionally, substance abuse and addiction is a complex illness that is characterized by intense and uncontrollable cravings, paired with compulsive drug seeking and use that are continued despite the presence of devastating consequences.
 While no one takes a drug or drinks alcohol for the first time with the intention of becoming an addict, over time an individual’s ability to choose not to take these substances is compromised and their life becomes entirely consumed with using.
 Furthermore, psychoactive substances can lead to development of behavioral, cognitive, and physiological problems that develop after repeated use.

 Here at Vermilion in Lafayette, Louisiana we understand that right now you may be feeling that there is no hope in being able to control your substance abuse, however with the right treatment and support, many are able to overcome their addictions and lead a sober lifestyle.
 With special attention paid to individualized treatment that is compassionate, comprehensive, and high quality, the services offered at Vermilion are specifically designed to meet the needs of our patients.
-At Vermilion’s addiction rehab we implement therapeutic techniques that are proven and evidence-based in a structured and safe environment beneficial to healing and recovery.
+At Vermilion’s addiction hospital we implement therapeutic techniques that are proven and evidence-based in a structured and safe environment beneficial to healing and recovery.
 Our experienced and qualified staff provide ongoing support as each patient submerges themselves in the therapeutic process and works on improving mental, emotional, and social wellness.
 We recognize that substance abuse and addiction is cycle of destruction that is very difficult to escape from and that it not only affects the user, but his or her loved ones as well.
 Vermilion Behavioral Health Systems offers hope for a healthier future by being the premier provider of mental health and chemical dependency treatment.

 Substance abuse is not always obvious and because many people are ashamed of it, or genuinely do not believe they are addicted, they will deny that they have a problem when they are confronted.
 If you are worried that someone you love may have a substance abuse problem here are some signs to look out for: